Why do captions matter in videos?

 Conclusion

-And that’s my roundup of the best Premiere Pro auto caption plugins for 2024!
+These are some of the best Premiere Pro auto caption plugins for 2025!

 If you're interested in trying out Cutback, you can start a free trial today here or learn more with the YouTube introduction video.